-Since we were kids, we’ve learned of the dangers of driving under the influence of drugs and alcohol.
+Everyone is aware of the dangers of driving under the influence of drugs and alcohol.
 Reaction times are slowed and judgment and reason are impaired.
 Add tailgating to this, and it is a recipe for disaster.
 While tailgating is dangerous for any driver, one who is drunk or high will not have the mental capacity to stop their vehicle in time if the other driver stops suddenly.

 Occupants in the backseat of a car are more likely to sustain more severe injuries than passengers in the front seat, especially in a rear-end collision.
 There are several factors for more serious injuries in the backseat.
 Car structures, especially in older cars, are less safe in the backseat than they are in the front seat.
 Backseat passengers are also less likely to wear seatbelts.

+Many rear-end collisions are caused by drivers who tailgate.
 Because of this, injuries from rear-end collisions can be catastrophic for backseat passengers.
 Some common injuries are:

 Traumatic brain injuries can include concussions, brain bleeds, deep bruising on the brain, and severe TBI.
 Symptoms range from loss of consciousness to coma or permanent vegetative state.
 Following an accident, there may be few signs of a TBI.
 That is why it is so important to seek medical attention right away after a tailgating car accident.